sameerd/DiffusionTensorImaging/README.md

 ## Software requirements

-This code was developed with the following versions.
+This code was developed with the following packages.
 It might also work on slightly older versions of `Python`.

 * Python 3.6.3
 * [Dipy 0.14.0](http://nipy.org/dipy/index.html)

 ## Getting Started

-* Download via git. `git checkout https://github.com/sameerd/DiffusionTensorImaging.git`
+* Download with git. `git checkout https://github.com/sameerd/DiffusionTensorImaging.git`
 * Follow one of the two examples
-  * [example.py](example.py) : how to use this code in a script or pipeline with your own data.
+  * [example.py](example.py) : python script that can be used in a pipeline with local data.
-  * [Example.ipynb](notebooks/Example.ipynb) Jupyter Notebook has an interactive overview of how to use this repository with publicly available data
+  * [Example.ipynb](notebooks/Example.ipynb) : Jupyter Notebook with an interactive overview of how to use this repository with publicly available data
 * Check that the first panel (marked `loss` below) converges

 ![Loss function](./loss_function.png)

-If the model isn't converging you can try reducing the time step `dt` or increase the number of iterations.
+If the model isn't converging, you can try reducing the time step `dt` or increase the number of iterations.
 Once you are sure about convergence, you can use the the code's convenience functions to return the `free water map`, the free water corrected `mean diffusivity`, and the free water corrected